 - Developing and leading long-range plans to help people in crisis

 B. Qualifications for deacons: See 1 Timothy 3:8-13

 Gospel Fellowship Church will seek to create an active, dynamic, and passionate culture of discipling men toward maturity in Christ.
 As men are discipled, we believe they will actively seek spiritual leadership both at church and at home.

 1. The deacon appointment process begins when a man expresses his desire to serve as a deacon.
-Lord willing, this desire comes from a humble, genuine desire to use the gifts God has given him to lead and bless the church.
-1 Tim 3:1
+Lord willing, this desire comes from a humble, genuine desire to use the gifts God has given him to lead and bless the church (1 Tim 3:1).
+Pastors may also select qualified men and call them to prayerfully consider serving in this role.
+(1 Tim 3:1, Acts 6:2-3).

-3. If the elders prayerfully decide to continue the process, the church members should be informed of the prospective deacon’s desire to serve.
-This is not a popularity contest, but rather a serious process by which members of the church affirm those who desire to serve as deacons, or identify clear reasons why the candidate does not meet one or more of the biblical requirements.
-Acts 6:5
+3. If the pastors prayerfully decide to continue the process, the church members should be informed of the prospective deacon’s desire to serve.
+This is not a popularity contest, but rather a serious process by which members of the church affirm those who desire to serve as deacons, or identify clear reasons why the candidate does not meet one or more of the biblical requirements (Acts 6:5).

 5. New deacons are to be appointed in the midst of the congregation with prayer and with the laying on of hands (Acts 6:6).
 This appointment does not elevate a deacon to a priestly or clerical class, but simply affirms and appoints him into his role as deacon within the church.